unlimited8i/Software_Project/README.md

 5-Creating a registration page (2/4/2024) // done

-6-Creating a bottom bar and linking all features in one project (22/4/2024) // done
+6-Creating a Bottom navigation bar and linking all features in one project (22/4/2024) // done
 Note: The first feature was in a separate file.